 B or y curve to be applied on the output from a mute band: weighted both high and low from 315Hz for measuring Rumpel-Geraeuschspannung=Rumble noise voltage

-Hum measurement as per IEC98 (1987): Use the same record as the Rumble test (315Hz velocity 5.51cm/sec) and calculate The hum voltage ratio =20log10 (cartridge output at 315Hz peak 5.51cm/sec divided by hum induction output).
-When measuring hum voltage, the stylus point should be located in the range of radius 5-15cm from the centre of spindle, and the needle should be setting 2.5mm above revolving platter (maybe removing test record from turntable and locating the stylus point virtually at the same level of playing actual records - there is no mention on record mat).
-Check the left and right channel and indicate the minimum (= worst value).
+Hum measurement as per IEC98 (1987): Use the same record as the Rumble test (315Hz velocity 5.51cm/sec using L/R/Lateral modulation) and calculate The hum voltage ratio =20log10 (cartridge output at 315Hz peak 5.51cm/sec divided by hum induction output) separately for L/R/Lateral.
+When measuring hum voltage, the stylus point should be located in the range of radius 5-15cm from the centre of spindle, and the needle should be setting 2.5mm above revolving platter (maybe removing test record from turntable and locating the stylus point virtually at the same level of playing actual records (no mention on record mat).
+Check the left and right channels and indicate the minimum (= worst value) for stereophonic system.
 IMO: The various shielding states of cartridges influence this hum ratio in actual measurements so that hum rate is not specified in recent products.
 In JIS C5521-1975 (Testing Method for Record Turntables) definitive method for measuring hum induction level using spherical search coil instead of cartridge is presented, but I never know it is applied actually.
-SN measurement as the result of whole system is already enough though this SN ratio is also influenced by actual circumstances such as mat/cartridge/arm/cable/step-up transformer etc besides turntable.
+SN measurement as the result of whole system is already enough though SN ratio is also influenced by actual circumstances such as mat/cartridge/arm/cable/step-up transformer etc besides turntable.

 DIN 45545 (1966):Gleichlauf-Meß-Schallplatten für 33 1/3 und 45 U/min (Wow and flutter test records for 33 1/3 and 45 rpm)

 These records are applied for measuring wow and flutter based on DIN 45507(measuring equipment for frequency fluctuation) and DIN 45539(measuring method).
 Measuring frequency recorded horizontally is 3150Hz.
-Record itself shall be manufactured within ±0.06% (unweighted ±0.12%) fluctuation of frequency.
-And wavy height change hindering optimal centering shall not exceed 0.3mm.
+Record itself shall be manufactured within ±0.06% (unweighted about ±0.12%) fluctuation of frequency.
+And wavy height change hindering optimal centering (by means of the concentric groove replacing lead-in groove) shall not exceed 0.3mm.
 The test record based on this standard was assigned to DGG.

 Sample of unweighted & weighted filters (Leader LFM-39A manufactured in 1979 so that filters are same as DIN):